bpstephanie/Pennywise/README.md

  - ### Colour Scheme
    Pennywise is back-end program therefore not much styling or visual design has been implementes.

-   * [Ansi](https://pypi.org/project/ansi/) library for Python was used to add colour to the program to give visual feedback to the user.
+   * [Ansi Colors](https://pypi.org/project/ansicolors/) library for Python was used to add colour to the program to give visual feedback to the user.

  [Back To Top](<#contents>)